charleymroberts/ecommerce/README.md

 - The ability to filter products or search results by property such as gluten-free, organic, free from certain allergens
 - A facility to leave product reviews (possibly one which store owners can choose whether to enable or disable, as sometimes reviews are more trouble than they're worth to business owners!)
+- A range of delivery options for customers to choose from (currently delivery is set at a flat fee, or free for orders over a set amount)

 **For retailers:**